Whatsapp

 Some awareness or mild discomfort can occur during the early healing phase, but this typically improves as recovery progresses.
 Persistent discomfort should always be discussed with the medical team.

-The tether system used for VBT is approved by the U.S. Food and Drug Administration (FDA) under a Humanitarian Device Exemption (HDE) for the treatment of adolescent idiopathic scoliosis in skeletally immature patients.
+The VBT system used for VBT is approved by the U.S. Food and Drug Administration (FDA) under a Humanitarian Device Exemption (HDE) for the treatment of adolescent idiopathic scoliosis in skeletally immature patients.

 In Turkey, the use of this device is regulated and licensed by the Turkish Ministry of Health, following standards that align with international regulatory frameworks.
 As with all medical devices, use is limited to specific indications and patient criteria.

 Every child's spine, growth pattern, and recovery journey is unique.
-The goal of VBT is to offer a motion-preserving option for carefully selected patients, but no single treatment is right for everyone.
+The goal of vertebral body tethering in Turkey is to offer a motion-preserving option for carefully selected patients, but no single treatment is right for everyone.

-A detailed consultation with a qualified spine specialist is the best way to understand which treatment option is most appropriate for your child.
+A detailed consultation with a qualified spine specialist is the best way to understand the most appropriate treatment option for your child.
+Therefore, you can contact our ViviMedi clinic for detailed information on safe and successful VBT treatment in Turkey.

 Book Appointment